 - Put the cabbage in a large colander and scald it with about two quarts of boiling water.

-- Add the scalded cabbage, season with two teaspoons of salt, and stir.
+- Add the scalded cabbage, season with 2 teaspoons salt, and stir.
 Fry for about five minutes; keep stirring.
 Pour half a ladle of water over the cabbage, and turn the heat down to a minimum.
 Cover the pot and let it sauté slowly for 30 minutes.
 Stir from time to time.

 Notes

-- Makes about 4 portions.
+- The basic recipe makes about 4 portions.

-- STORAGE: Wait for the haluski to cool completely and store it in an airtight container in the fridge, where the cabbage will keep for up to five days.
+- STORAGE: Wait for the Haluski to cool completely and store it in an airtight container in the fridge, where the cabbage will keep for up to five days.

 People often wonder how to spell haluski correctly.
 The Slovak and Czech versions are halušky.
 The Poles and Hungarians have haluski.
 But there are also other names that are created by minor swapping of syllables and simple misspellings, such as huluski, halushki, halishki or heluski.